The Human Gamble: Director

+Carleton was given the task by Carl Laemmle to determine if the Davenport-Johnson duo had the desired on-screen chemistry.
+In 1916, Carleton directed 13 films pairing Dorothy Davenport and Emory Johnson.
+This film would be the eleventh in the 13-film series.

 Screenplay

 Calder Johnstone (1880–1958) wrote both the story and screen adaptation.

 Filming

+On March 15, 1915, Laemmle opened the world's largest motion picture production facility, Universal City Studios.
+Since this film required no location shooting, it was filmed in its entirety at the new studio complex.

 The Davenport-Johnson pairing produced 13 films which over half were feature-length.
 Before The Human Gamble, the pairing had headlined five feature-length films, including: